Barbacoa Recipe + Video

 Ingredients

-• 4 pounds chuck roast, fat trimmed
+• 4 pounds chuck roast, trimmed of excess fat and cut into 8 chunks

 • 2 tablespoons extra virgin olive oil